kvnper/QidiDualExtruderFixForCura/README.md

 -------------------
 1. In Cura, go to the toolbar menu Help -> Show Configuration Folder.
 2. A folder should have opened, now open the 'scripts' folder, you'll need this for step 4.
-3. Close Cura
+3. Close Cura.
 4. Place the file 'QidiDualExtruderFixForCura.py' in the 'script' folder in Cura's configuration folder.
-5. Open Cura
+5. Open Cura.
 6. Remove the bed and nozzle temperature setters in the start gcode or use the start gcode below these steps (for QIDI I-Fast only).
 7. Copy the first line of the start gcode, you'll need it in step 9.
-8. Enable this post processing script from the toolbar menu: Extensions -> Post Processing -> Modify G-Code -> Add a Script -> Qidi Dual Extruder Fix For Cura
+8. Enable this post processing script from the toolbar menu: Extensions -> Post Processing -> Modify G-Code -> Add a Script -> Qidi Dual Extruder Fix For Cura .
-9. Paste the first line of the start gcode into the field 'First line of start GCode'
+9. Paste the first line of the start gcode into the field 'First line of start GCode'.
+The default value for this field is "G28".

 Start GCode for the QIDI I-Fast
 -------------------